skills/publish-packages/README.md

 # GitHub Actions: Publish to GitHub Packages

-_This course will walk you through using GitHub Actions to publish your project to a Docker image._
+_Use GitHub Actions to publish your project to a Docker image._

 <!--
   <<< Author notes: Start of the course >>>